 Few there are that will endure a true friend.

-Henry George Bohn
+— Henry George Bohn

-Brian DeSantis, Psy.D. was Vice President of Behavioral Health where he directed behavioral health consultants embedded within ten of Peak Vista's primary care health centers.
+Brian DeSantis, Psy.D. was Vice President of Behavioral Health, where he directed behavioral health consultants embedded within ten of Peak Vista's primary care health centers.
 Brian brought expertise in integrated care from his 20-year service in the U.S. Air Force Medical Corp. which included a fellowship at the University of Oklahoma Health Sciences Center.
 It was during this fellowship and his training in a children's hospital that he first became interested in integrated health care.
 Dr. DeSantis retired from the Air Force in 2004.

 We both liked running and at times ran races together.
 Sometime after graduation, while Brian was serving in the Air Force at Wright Paterson Air Force Base, he joined my practice at the Dayton Institute for Family Therapy, a collection of like-minded (client directed), very talented therapists.
-Brian’s expertise in child problems and especially what many call ADHD was a huge benefit to the practice.
-Brian moved with the Air Force and we lost contact until 2003 when he re-connected because of his interest in PCOMS.
+Brian’s expertise in child problems, and especially what many call Attention-Deficit Hyperactivity Disorder (ADHD), was a huge benefit to the practice.
+Brian moved with the Air Force and we lost contact until 2003, when he re-connected because of his interest in PCOMS.
 And the rest, as they say, is history.

 So, happy retirement, my friend.
 I know you will enjoy it with your wonderful partner, Karen.
 Thanks for your friendship and your stalwart support of me and PCOMS.

 Did You Know?

 Accrediting organizations like the Joint Commission, Council on Accreditation (COA), and Commission on Accreditation of Rehabilitation Facilities (CARF) have always required behavioral health providers to assess outcomes, but the new standards now specify that this be accomplished using a standardized tool.
 In addition, providers must use the data to inform quality improvement initiatives.